TAMS-Group/tams_lwr/README.md

 - see [doc here](doc/run_lwr_with_ros.md) for a step to step instruction.

 ## PDF documentations
-- All pdf are at: https://git.crossmodal-learning.org/TAMS/tams_lwr_doc
+- All PDF documentations are at: https://git.crossmodal-learning.org/TAMS/tams_lwr_doc